-Getting an Ofcom Account
+1. Create an Ofcom Account

-1. Go to https://services.ofcom.org.uk/
+1. Go to https://ofcom.force.com/

-2. Select “Register as an Individual User”
+2. Select “Register as a new user”

-Applying for the licence
+2. Applying for the licence

 If Ofcom has been notified of your pass, then you will be able to pick your callsign.

 Once you have your callsign, you can then download and print your Amateur Radio Licence… and you’re ready to get on air with your new callsign!